 EMPOWERING QUEER FUTURES.

-Every full brand introduction lockup uses all three.
+Every full brand introduction lockup uses all three tiers.
 Marketing surfaces (ads, social) typically lead with the slogan only.
 Stewardship surfaces (donor decks, About page) carry all three.

 The Wordmark carries the brand's editorial voice.
 The Sigil carries the mark at icon scale.
 Together they are the system.